alcy/perf-cal-2020/pcal20.md

 of linear regression analysis.
 The variation in the data corresponds to statistical fluctuations (or "noise") about the mean.

-Moreover, these red dashed line have a particular meaning in queueing theory&mdash;[you do know you're queuing theory don't you?](http://www.perfdynamics.com/Tools/PDQ.html)
+Moreover, these red lines have a particular meaning in queueing theory&mdash;[you do know you're queuing theory don't you?](http://www.perfdynamics.com/Tools/PDQ.html)
 The diagonal line represents the ideal **parallel** performance bound.
-In other words, you cannot have a throughput better than that as you increase the request load; on average.
+In other words, you cannot have a throughput better than that as you increase the request load; *on average*.
-Similarly, the horizontal line represents the ideal **saturation** performance bound.
+Similarly, the horizontal line represents the **saturation** performance bound.
-You cannot have a throughput that exceeds that bound; on average.
+You cannot have a throughput that exceeds that bound; *on average*.
-A more typical average throughput profile is represented by the blue dotted curve in Figure 1.
+A more typical throughput profile is represented by the blue dotted curve in Figure 1.
-In that case, a lot more queueing occurs and the curve is therefore well below the red-line bounds.
+In that case, a lot more queueing occurs and the curve is therefore well below the *redline* limits.
-As the AWS performance data shows, there are *instantaneous* values that do exceed these bounds but, they are only transient values.
-The red lines are the *statistical mean* of those transient values.
+To be clear, you can see *instantaneous* values that do exceed these redlines but, they are only transient values.
+The redline is the *statistical mean* of those transient values.

-In case you're wondering, yes, Figure 1 only shows measurements from one EC2 instance in the AWS cluster.
+And, in case you're wondering, yes, Figure 1 only shows measurements on a single EC2 instance in the AWS cluster.
-For the standpoint of PDQ, that's the correct approach.
+From the standpoint of PDQ (discussed in the next section), that's the correct approach.
 All the instances are supposed to scale identically.
-That's the job of the ECB load balancer and that's the assumption of PDQ.
+That's the job of the ECB load balancer and that's the assumption PDQ also uses.
-If instances are not scaling identically, that's not the fault of queueing theory, that's the fault of the load balancer configuration of some other effect in the infrastructure.
+If instances are not scaling identically, that's not the fault of queueing theory.
+That's the fault of the load balancer configuration of some other aspect of the cloud infrastructure.

 ### Latency profile

 Next, let's look at the corresponding response time profile.
+Response time here refers to the elapsed wall-clock time from the issuance of a mobile-user request to receiving the completed response from the Tomcat application (including all business-logic processing).
 Roughly speaking, it is the inverse function of the throughput: a convex function.

 ![](fig2.png)